 Celebrating another local tradition, Mardi Gras World displays illuminated floats and giant sculptures from the city's pre-Lenten extravaganza.
 Get a behind-the-scenes look with a guided tour through this massive complex of workshops and warehouses—the next best thing to seeing a Mardi Gras parade.
 You'll even get a slice of king cake and beads to take home.

-New Orleans has been called one of the most walkable cities in the country—you can stroll the streets of the French Quarter and explore hundreds of eclectic shops, art galleries, restaurants and historic sites.
+New Orleans has been called one of the most walkable cities in the country—you can stroll the streets of the French Quarter and explore hundreds of eclectic shops, art galleries, unique places to eat and historic sites.
 One of the best ways to see the high points is with a guided walking tour.
+These tours give you a more intimate look at the city.
+Learn local history and discover new fun things to do with friends.
 A block west of Jackson Square on Decatur Street, the French Quarter Visitor Center offers ranger-led walks through the Vieux Carré.
 The free 90-minute tour leaves Tues.-Sat. at 9:30 and fills up quickly; get there 30-45 minutes early to save a spot in line.

 With its long and colorful history, the city has more than its share of ghost stories.
 Its lavish cemeteries—the Cities of the Dead—are legendary, and tales of voodoo queens, vampires and murderous pirates give a delicious shiver.
 The costumed guides of Haunted History Tours lead groups on an eerie nighttime stroll through the streets and alleys of the French Quarter, a tour bound to give you a new perspective on Nouvelle-Orléans.
 Along with its more ghoulish themes—ghosts, cemeteries, voodoo and vampires—the company also offers Garden District tours with transportation from the Quarter.
 Tours are offered daily, rain or shine; reservations are recommended.